Anagotus stephenensis: Conservation

 This species had its conservation status upgraded to nationally critical in 2012 due to it being found in low numbers in one location.

 Fifteen specimens were collected by the original expedition in 1916 by A.C.
 O'Connor.
 In 2011 more than 200 weevils were observed in the area of newly planted ngaio trees.
-There had been a gap is specimen sightings since 1971 and a devoted search in 1995 found one or two specimens over five nights.
+There had been a gap in specimen sightings since 1971 until a devoted search in 1995 found one or two specimens over five nights.
 This indicates a reduction in population since 1916.
 The cause of this is likely to be the forest clearance on Stephens Island which caused a reduction in weevil habitat, when a lighthouse was built there in 1892.
 It is possible that the side-effect of an increase in tuatara population after the removal of feral cats in 1925 may have been to reduce the population of the ngaio weevil.
 The chances of a large, flightless and nocturnal beetle moving from one ngaio tree to another past numerous tuatara and surviving predation is low.
 It is protected under Schedule 7 of The 1953 New Zealand Wildlife Act, making it an offence to collect, possess or harm a specimen.